-Charging time will be an important factor if you plan to take your electric car on frequent road trips.
-Most newer electric vehicles will go for 200+ miles on one charge, but that still likely means a trip to the charging station if you are planning a roundtrip journey more than 100 miles away from home.
+Charging time will be important if you plan to take your electric car on frequent road trips.
+Most newer electric vehicles will go for 200+ miles on one charge, but that still likely means a trip to the charging station if you plan a roundtrip journey more than 100 miles from home.

 To understand how quickly electric vehicles charge, we look at level 2, DC Fast charging times, and the number of charging stations nationally.

 What generally determines charging speeds is battery size, the power output of the charging stations, and how quickly the electric vehicle can intake electricity.

 If charging speed is the most important factor to you, then your best recommendation will generally be a Tesla due to its extensive supercharging network.
 The Tesla supercharger has had a headstart in building out its network.
 Beyond supercharger accessibility, Tesla tends to have more fast chargers and the ability to report in real-time charger availability.

 The Tesla supercharger claims to give up to 200 miles of charge in 15 minutes, and no other manufacturer can compete with this.

 Several other manufacturers are working on developing batteries with longer ranges and fast charging times.
 Still, until these vehicles are released and have better means to fast charging, Teslas will remain superior in this category.

 Remember that the average daily commute is around 37 miles, and electric vehicle charging is generally done overnight at home using a level 2 charger.
 So, if you typically only use your vehicle for commuting 30-50 miles daily, then charging time may not be as important as you think.

 Electric vehicles can have a variety of battery sizes that store kilowatts of electricity.
 The larger the battery size, the more electricity is required to fill up the battery.
 Bigger batteries aren’t always better as battery technology evolves.